NeVe 1: Eruption

 The Ophiuchus Cluster with labels included.
 The central galaxy NeVe 1 is marked by the cross (+), while the dashed line shows the break in its X-ray halo—the boundary of the cavity and its associated radio emission.
 The image on the lower right by Chandra further details the cavity edge in NeVe 1's X-ray halo.

 Credit: Chandra, 2MASS, XMM-Newton, GMRT.

-In a paper published in 2020, NeVe 1 and its surrounding region has been identified as an extreme example of a giant radio fossil—with structures indicative of a much more violent AGN activity in the past.
+In a paper published in 2020, NeVe 1 and its surrounding region has been identified as an extreme example of a giant radio fossil—with structures indicative of much more violent active galactic nucleus (AGN) activity in the past.
 In the case of NeVe 1 there is a striking concave arc terminating the bubble of the X-ray halo surrounding the galaxy, with smaller mini-lobes that may be a result of further, smaller activity of its AGN.
 This concave arc is part of an enormous cavity, a void region of the intracluster medium with the diameter of at least 460 kpc that corresponds to an extensive, radio-emitting structure extending throughout the cluster.

 The creation of such an enormous cavity could be explained by an extraordinarily large AGN outburst from NeVe 1.
 Assuming that the cavity and the galaxy are roughly in the same radial orientation relative to Earth, the energy required to create the cavity (factoring in the density of the intracluster medium of the Ophiuchus Cluster that resist and must be displaced by the expansion) would be on the order of 5e61 erg of energy.
 This violent outburst, likely to have happened no less than 240 million years before, is the Ophiuchus Supercluster eruption—the most energetic astronomical event known.
 It was five times more energetic than the outburst at the galaxy cluster MS 0735.6+7421, and 4.2 million times more energetic than GRB 221009A—the most energetic gamma-ray burst known.
 It was a high-energy low-power event, occurring over millions of years.